thomasnield/egui-table-filter/README.md

 ## TODO

 - [X] Gray out entries that are no longer visible due to other column filter
+- [ ] Extract out common methods as traits for `ColumnFilters` implementations
 - [ ] Have pre-defined templates to streamline common data types and operations (e.g., search with int ranges, date ranges, regular expressions, comma-separated values)
-- [ ] Add double-clicking sorting functionality on the headers
+- [ ] Documentation on usage
-- [ ] Document a checklist that is needed for successful application to a table
 - [ ] Explore patterns outside the table in egui-extras, as this widget is agnostic to controls it is bound to
-- [ ] Find opportunities to make more idiomatic without inflicting too much bias (macros might be needed :/)
+- [ ] Find opportunities to make more idiomatic without making overly opinionated (macros might be needed :/)